Ask. Then listen.

 Getting professional help

-Many resources can help a person in crisis.
-One is cognitive behavioral therapy for suicide prevention, which is an effective therapy focusing on what people tell themselves about suicide and about the future, Dr. Spring said.
+Another resource is cognitive behavioral therapy for suicide prevention, which is an effective therapy focusing on what people tell themselves about suicide and about the future.

 Medications can help treat some mental health disorders.
 Crisis response teams can provide skilled and experienced crisis care.

 Peer support has emerged as an effective role as well, McMartin said.
 Similar to AA sponsors, these peer supporters have had a similar life experience as the people in crisis they’re working with and are strong advocates for healthy outcomes.

 Dr. Leichter wants people who are suffering to know that help and support are there.
 They should make a call if they’re having a crisis.

 “If plan one is call Mom, plan two is call a best friend,” he said.
 “But if it’s 3 in the morning and nobody answers, call 911 or 988.
 We consider this a medical emergency.
 Use the resources available.”